 Cerebellar Disorders

-The disorders that affect this area will usually result in a tremor, abnormal stance, lack of coordination in the head, torso, and legs.
+The disorders that affect this area will usually result in a tremor, abnormal stance, and lack of coordination in the head, torso, and legs.

 Brain Stem Disorders